 The FBA storage fees are not fixed and will vary depending on demand.
-Don’t neglect to take into account Amazon’s variable fees around November and December when analysing your budgets for this season.
+Don’t neglect to take into account Amazon’s variable fees around November and December when analyzing your budgets for this season.

 Get Ready for Q4 with Repricer.com

-Repricer.com allows sellers to offer consistently competitive prices across multiple marketplaces and webstores..
-The automatic repricing software analyses product demand, competitor prices, Buy Box opportunities and more to ensure sellers are staying ahead of the competition.
-You can try repricing free for 14 days, no credit card needed.
+Repricer.com allows sellers to offer consistently competitive prices across multiple marketplaces and webstores.
+The automatic repricing software analyzes product demand, competitor prices, Buy Box opportunities and more to ensure sellers are staying ahead of the competition.
+You can try Repricer.com free for 14 days, no credit card needed.